 There are many items in and around the home that can cause poisoning.

-• Household cleaners can be brightly coloured and appealing to children.
+• Household cleaners can be fragrant, brightly coloured and appealing to children.
 As well, when mixed, household cleaners can produce dangerous chemicals.

 • Ingesting cannabis is the most common cause of cannabis poisoning in children.
 Cannabis edibles can have a stronger effect on the body than other forms of cannabis.
 Cannabis edibles often resemble common snacks (e.g., brownies, gummy candies).
 A young child may be unable to tell the difference.
 Children can have significant effects from cannabis edibles such as drowsiness, coma, agitation and difficulty breathing.